solesby/appshots/README.md

 ## Configuration Format: `appshots.txt`

 The `appshots.txt` config file is a simple tab-delimited format.
-The order of the columns don't matter and many have defaults so could be ommitted.
+The order of the columns don't matter (it uses the header).
+Many have defaults so could be ommitted.
 If you put a value of `-` it is treated as if empty or unspecified.

-Note since, for some reason, I thought this would be good to write in Bash, the parser is not very robust.
+For some reason, I thought it would be a good idea to write this in Bash, the parser is not very robust.
+Watch out for empty columns (use `-` instead) and PC newlines (if you open in Excel) as both will confuse the script.
 So if the script breaks, you probably added something in the config file that confuses it :)

     lang        This is the language for the generated image (current unimplemented) [default: en ] device      The device name: iPhone4, iPhone5, iPhone6, iPhone6plus, iPad